watem-sedem/watem-sedem/README.rst

 effect of erosion mitigation measures on erosion & run-off to the river.

-The initial developments of WaTEM/SEDEM were initialised by KULeuven, department (`Departement of Earth and Environmental Sciences <https://ees .kuleuven.be//>`_), before 2013.
+The initial developments of WaTEM/SEDEM were initialised by KULeuven, department (`Department of Earth and Environmental Sciences <https://ees .kuleuven.be//>`_), before 2013.
 A key component in the computation of sediment transport to the river was the coupling of: